-Are you moving or decluttering?
+Are you decluttering, moving or downsizing?
 Or maybe you just need to make space on your bookshelves for new books!
 Either way, you'd like to know where to donate books.
 Here are the best options:

 1. Your local charity store